realA10001986/Time-Circuits-Display/README.md

 All other sounds, which are supposed to be emitted by the TCD itself, are always played over the built-in speaker.
 Note that the TCD's volume control (knob, software-selected level, rotary encoder) only has impact on the built-in speaker.

 Keypad command 350 disables line-out output.

-This setting is persistent over reboots.
+The chosen line-out setting is persistent over reboots.

 ### Common usage scenarios